algvr/ami-detection/tasks.md

-# Tasks for "Analysis of Electrocardiograms via Artificial Neural Networks For a Reliable Assessment of a Possible Myocardial Infarction"
+# Analysis of Electrocardiograms via Artificial Neural Networks For a Reliable Assessment of a Possible Myocardial Infarction
 ### Tools

 - PyCharm for working with Python: https://www.jetbrains.com/pycharm/download/#section=windows